Quinn-Fang/quinne/README.md

 				varMap["SWITCH_ON"] = false
 				event.SetExpr(varMap)

-				// filled variables automatically if already defined and can be accessed
+				// by calling SetExpr with no arguments would filled variables automatically
-				// by scope rules
+                // if already defined and can be accessed by scope rules

-				//event.FillExpr()
+                // event.SetExpr()

 			}

 		}